 At Home & Living

 Sara Eizen is a Seattle-based interior designer and home organizer with a passion for helping busy families reclaim style and space in their homes on any budget.
-In this bi-weekly column Sara shares creative, fun, affordable tips and tricks for clearing clutter, sprucing up rooms with minimal effort, creating systems that simplify family life, and much more.
+In a bi-weekly column for Seattle's Child, Sara shares creative, fun, affordable tips and tricks for clearing clutter, sprucing up rooms with minimal effort, creating systems that simplify family life, and much more.

 Bathrooms can get busy, and busy bathrooms are easily overcome by clutter.
 Besides the bathroom essentials, everyone’s got their favorite products and appliances.
 With a little organization and planning, it’s easy to make bathroom space work for everyone’s needs.